microsoft/sfs-client/README.md

 Use -i to edit a file inplace:
 ```
-clang-format -i .\interface.cpp
+clang-format -i ./interface.cpp
-cmake-format -i .\CMakeLists.txt
+cmake-format -i ./CMakeLists.txt
 ```

 Wildcards are accepted in clang-format:
 ```
-clang-format -i .\*.h
+clang-format -i ./*.h
 ```

 ## Building

 To build, use the `build` command.
 It simplifies the CMake build commands and re-generates CMake configurations if needed.

-If you face problems with compilation, try cleaning the build folder with `build -Clean`.
+If you face problems with compilation, try cleaning the build folder with `build -Clean` on Windows and `build --clean` on Linux.

 ## VSCode